BENEFITS OF PLANTING INDIGENOUS PLANTS

 MORNINGTON PENINSULA INDIGENOUS PLANT GUIDE

 The Mornington Peninsula Shire’s new Indigenous plant mapping tool has been launched to assist you to select the plants best suited to your area.
 The tool is also useful if you are interested in establishing a low-maintenance garden.
 Planting local also provides important habitat for native wildlife, and helps maintain the local character of your area.
-You can download a list of local Indigenous plants suited to your area using the MORNINGTON PENINSULA INDIGENOUS PLANT MAP/SEARCH TOOL
+You can search and download a list of local Indigenous plants suited to your particular property using the online LOCAL NATIVE PLANT GUIDE

 - Click on the search icon in the top left corner of the map to expand the search bar.